 On the Source block:

 Right-click the Source block on the Elements tree and add an Event.
 If necessary, add input parameters to the Event to pass values to the parent;

 Create an action where you trigger the Event using the Trigger Event tool.
 If necessary, pass the necessary data as the input parameters of the Event;

 In the interface editor, select the widget of the Source block instance.

 In the Properties Pane, edit the Event and Handler properties under the Events section to add a new event handler action for the Event triggered by the Source block.

 In the newly created action, implement the logic to set new values for the input parameters of the Target block.
 When this happens, the Target block is automatically updated.

-In mobile apps, if the Target block needs to execute logic in response to the updated input parameter values:
+In Reactive Web and Mobile apps, if the Target block needs to execute logic in response to the updated input parameter values:

 In the newly created Client Action, implement the logic to refresh the queries or deal with the new values of the input parameters.

-In web applications, if the Target block needs to execute logic in response to the updated input parameter values:
+In Traditional Web apps, if the Target block needs to execute logic in response to the updated input parameter values: